pivotal/docs-tap/getting-started.md

 >**Note:** Any service that adheres to the [Provisioned Service](https://github.com/servicebinding/spec#provisioned-service) in the specification is compatible with Tanzu Application Platform.

 >**Warning:** The example flow detailed in [Use case 1: Binding an application to a pre-provisioned service instance running in the same namespace](#services-journey-use-case-1) uses one RabbitMQ instance and one workload.
-RabbitMQ is likely to be used with two or more apps but unfortunately the current implementation blocks the ability to do that via only a workload.
+RabbitMQ is frequently  used with two or more applicatons although the current implementation blocks the ability to do this which only one workload.
 See [Binding multiple apps to the same service resource](binding-multiple-apps-to-the-same-service-resource) for more details on how to work around this manually.

 <!-- * [Use Case 1 - **Binding an App Workload to a Service Resource**](#services-journey-use-case-1)
 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)